Julia-Wagner/PawfectMatch/README.md

 *Registration on a desktop*

 ![Registration phone](docs/screenshots/registration_phone.png)\
-*Registration as an shelter on a phone*
+*Registration as a shelter on a phone*

 After successful registration, the user gets redirected to the *sign-in form*.
 If incorrect information is sent, error messages are shown in the forms.